 no consent, approval or authorization of, or declaration or filing with any other Person is required as a condition to the valid execution, delivery or performance of this Lease by Lessor and Grantor.

 Land .
-To the best of Lessor's and Grantor's knowledge, Lessor and Grantor, as applicable, represent and warrant that as of the execution of this Lease:
+To the best of Lessor's and Grantor's knowledge, Lessor and Grantor, as applicable, represent, warrant and covenant that:

 There are no mortgages and liens encumbering Owners' Lands.
 There are parties in possession of portions of Owners' Lands.
 Within thirty (30) days after delivery of the Notice to Proceed to Lessor, all such parties in possession shall be removed from Owners' Lands.